cits3007/cits3007.github.io/assets/lectures/lect06--analysis.md

   reveal_all_the_secrets()
 ```

-Instead, static analyses *approximate* the behaviour of the program:
+Static analyses *approximate* the behaviour of the program:
 they provide either false positives or false negatives.